CarloDiCastelnuovo/SC-exam/README.md

 ```
 that will give us **6 passed** as result.

+###### Note
+In this repository we can even find a file called Functions.py in which are just defined the functions described whitout any DataFrame to provide the most general version possbile of the code.
 ###### About time
 For a 3500 long DataFrame with 2 columns of data the program takes 30 second to print the whole set of subplots.